JustinFincher/FlutterClock/README.md

 > Conic Clock is a dynamic clock written in Flutter.
 It is a project by me (ZHENG HAOTIAN / Justin Fincher) for the [Flutter Clock challenge](https://flutter.dev/clock).

-The conic shadow angle presents seconds.
-On top left and bottom right there would be hours and minutes, while on top right there is the weather and bottom left the location.
+The conic shadow angle represents seconds.
+On top left and bottom right there are hours and minutes, while on top right there is the weather and bottom left be the location.
-The color scheme would change depending on the time, weather, and temperature.
+The color scheme would adapt depending on the time, weather, and temperature.
 For example, at 6:00 it would be sunrise (pink + pale blue), in rainstorm weather it would be darker, at a high temperature color would be more vibrant, etc.
 Please see the Youtube video below for more info.

 # Youtube